As flu season worsens, Regence members are encouraged to get vaccinated

 It’s not too late to get a flu shot, and with reports that this flu season could be one of the worst in decades, it’s a good idea to get vaccinated soon.

-The Centers for Disease Control and Prevention (CDC) reports that an estimated 2,900 people in the United States have died as of Jan.
-3, with 6.4 million illnesses.
+The Centers for Disease Control and Prevention (CDC) reports that an estimated 16,000 people in the United States have died as of Feb.
+15, with at least 29 million illnesses.
+This includes 105 child deaths due to influenza, which is a record at this point in the flu season.
 Oregon, Washington and Utah are reporting high incidences of flu-like illnesses, while Idaho is reporting minimal activity so far.